mat-analysis/mat-data/matdata/README.md

 ### Collaborate with us

 Any contribution is welcome.
-This is an active project and if you would like to include your algorithm in `movelets`, feel free to fork the project, open an issue and contact us.
+This is an active project and if you would like to include your code, feel free to fork the project, open an issue and contact us.

-Feel free to contribute in any form, such as scientific publications referencing `movelets`, teaching material and workshop videos.
+Feel free to contribute in any form, such as scientific publications referencing this package, teaching material and workshop videos.

 ### Related packages